lawloretienne/ImageGallery/README.md

 You can add one or more images to the gallery

-Support for using the Palette library to set the background color
+Support for using <a href="https://developer.android.com/intl/zh-cn/reference/android/support/v7/graphics/Palette.html">Palette</a> to set the background color

 Palette color types
  - VIBRANT